eeholmes/eeholmes.github.io/_posts/2017-5-17-sloan-eop.md

 The [Sloan Fellowship](https://sloan.org/fellowships/) is a prestigious award for early career scientists at U.S. and Canadian academic institutions.
 Each year 126 scientists are recognized.
 From the Sloan Fellowship website: "These 126 early-career scholars represent the most promising scientific researchers working today.
 Their achievements and potential place them among the next generation of scientific leaders in the U.S. and Canada."
 Forty-three Sloan Fellows have gone on to win a Nobel Prize and 16 have won the Fields Medal in mathematics.

-I looked up the CVs for all the Sloan Fellowship winners from 2017-2011 in Math, Physics, Chemistry, Neuroscience and Ocean Sciences.
+I looked up the CVs for all the Sloan Fellowship winners for all available years (2008-2016) in all fields: Math, Physics, Chemistry, Economics, Neuroscience, Computational Biology and Ocean Sciences.
+The names of the awardees are listed in the Sloan Foundation press releases.
 I noted the school where the awardee got their undergraduate degree.
 Here I analyze the patterns of the undergraduate institutions of those awardees who received their undergraduate degree in the United States (about 50% of awardees).
+I supplemented this data, with data on the undergraduate institutions from the [Scorecard database](https://collegescorecard.ed.gov/data/) on U.S. Baccalaureate institutions.

-The data on the undergraduate institutions comes from the [Scorecard database](https://collegescorecard.ed.gov/data/) on U.S. Baccalaureate institutions.
+I will be showing a series of cumulative plots where I look at the Sloan production within *groups* of schools.
+I am not concerned with individual schools, but rather the production within a whole group of schools.
+Cumulative plots help one see patterns when one is looking at rare events, like Sloan fellows.
+Within a group, I sort by size of school (this is step is not important), and then take the cumulative sum of school size and number of Sloan fellows.
+I then plot cumulative sum of size (enrollment) against cumulative number of Sloan fellows.

 For the first analysis, I used the tiers defined by the [Equality of Opportunity Project](http://www.equality-of-opportunity.org/) (EOP) .
 These tiers include a relatively small set of schools (relative to all the private and public schools).
 I'm not sure how this set was defined, but certainly not using number of future Sloan Fellows.
 Notice the mean upper 75% ACT scores are similar across the groups within a tier (elite or highly selective).
 The EOP did not separate out the Liberal Arts colleges.
 I have to create separate tiers for these colleges.
 I did not use the EOP 'highly selective public' group since there are too many name differences between the EOP and Scorecard databases.